 * * * * *

 So what do you get for all that resource consumption?
-In return, you have a stable, robust, attractive music player with many bells & whistles.
+In return, you have a stable, robust, attractive music player with many bells and whistles.
 Amarok’s main areas of expansion are its plugins, scripts and applets.
-Plugins handle support for iPod, MTP, USB & UPnP devices, DAAP sharing and internet sources like Last.fm, Jamendo, Ampache and others.
+Plugins handle support for iPod, MTP, USB and UPnP devices, DAAP sharing and internet sources like Last.fm, Jamendo, Ampache and others.
 Lyrics, artist info from Wikipedia, guitar tabs, similar artists and even their upcoming events are accessible by applets in the player’s center context window.
 The scripts are for Librevox (audiobooks) and some internet radio channels.

 There’s also ID3 tag editing, custom keyboard shortcuts and Amarok can connect to a MySQL database.
 If you want to use the moodbar, you need the Moodbar Generator script from kdeapps.org.
 Amarok’s equalizer was weird.
 Instead of adjusting specific frequencies, they’re listed as bands 1-9 and the last is labeled as n/a.
 It’s obviously not a parametric equalizer; you just use the presets or move sliders to see what sounds different, which is all I suppose most people do anyway.

-If you switch off most of the things which are on by default, Amarok will use much less CPU and memory than it does out of the box.
-Turning off automatic lyric scrolling alone knocked CPU use down to around 10 – 13 percent.
+If you switch off most of the things which are on by default, Amarok will use much less resources than it does out of the box.
+Turning off automatic lyric scrolling alone knocked CPU use down to around 10 - 13 percent.
 Amarok is the king of eye candy in this list.
 Not to say other players listed aren’t good looking, Amarok just has more fading animations and moving parts.
 Not bad if you’re into that sorta thing.

 * * * * *

 Despite being a well adored little workhorse of the Linux music world, I never used Audacious before this trial run.
 It and I really bonded and while not perfect (if such a thing exists) it earned a truckload of props from my nearly insatiable nature.
 Audacious is simple, elegant and to the point.
-I really liked the tasteful contrast of the Info Bar and how the program still looks clean when used in a small window, no need for horizontal scrolling or other such contortions.
+I really liked the color contrast of the Info Bar and how the program still looks clean when used in a small window, no need for horizontal scrolling or other such contortions.

 CPU use out of the box was only average, but fixable.
-While idling, Audacious fluctuated from 0 to 0.3 to sometimes 0.7 percent CPU every few seconds and this is common for most players listed here.
-CPU use during playback stayed between 6.3 to 8.3 percent but spent most of its time around 7%.
+While idling, Audacious fluctuated from 0 to 0.3 to sometimes 0.7 percent every few seconds and again, this is common for most players listed here.
+CPU during playback stayed between 6.3 to 8.3 percent but spent most of its time around 7%.
 Changing tracks bumped CPU up to 9-12 percent.

 Here’s a tip: Go to the View menu and uncheck Show Info Bar Visualization.
 This removes the pretty blue frequency response animation at the bottom right but now the program’s CPU use while playing music hovers around 4%.
 Superb.
 Audacious also did not open any internet connections unless told to.
+Spectacular.

 Software politics aside, Banshee 2.2 was the first non-Winamp styled music player I settled into with Linux back in days of Mint Julia.
 I remember it certainly wasn’t rock solid.
-Version 2.6 has greatly improved and I have yet to experience a full on Banshee crash with 2.6, even in Ubuntu 12.10.
+Version 2.6 has greatly improved and I have yet to experience a full-force Banshee crash with 2.6, even in Ubuntu 12.10.

 * * * * *

 You may not want Banshee handling video playback if you prefer VLC or something else.
-For video, Banshee can’t compare to VLC, SMPlayer, Gnome Mplayer or Totem for features and customization.
+For video, Banshee can’t compare to VLC, SMPlayer, Gnome Mplayer or even Totem for features and customization.
 If some video containers default to opening in Banshee, this is most easily remedied with a new .desktop file in ~/.local/share/applications.
 Just copy the main Banshee.desktop from /usr/share/applications and remove all the video mimetypes.

-The “Wow” factor for me was a neat trick in the program’s GUI.
+The Wow factor for me was a neat trick in the program’s GUI.
 I preferred the cover art view and what’s great about it, and what no other player in this list handles with such fresh finesse, is how you access tracks from there.